GNED-3210 Experience and Expression

-Students discover the uniqueness of each human life by reading, comparing and comparing life stories about transformative experiences.
-They learn to write in their own voice from their own life experience employing rhetorical modes such as narration, description, example, comparison and contrast, process analysis, classification, cause and effect, and argument and persuasion.
-Students develop a new view of the world, of themselves, and of their interconnectedness to others.
+Students discover the uniqueness of each human life by reading and comparing life stories about transformative experiences.
+They learn to write in their own voice from their own life experience employing rhetorical modes such as narration, description, and reflection.

-This course shows ways to identify and apply diverse modes of learning to achieve ends such as acquiring knowledge of self and world, solving problems, producing works of art, or engaging in public speaking.
-Students learn to distinguish facts from values, intuition from logic, imagination from objective representation, beliefs from arguments, synthesis from analysis, and qualitative from quantitative reasoning.
-They practice self-awareness and employ evidence and logic as foundations of inquiry.
+This course shows ways to identify and apply diverse modes of learning to achieve ends such as acquiring knowledge of nature, self and others, solving problems, producing works of art, or engaging in public speaking.
+Students learn to distinguish values from facts, intuition from logic, imagination from objective representation, beliefs from arguments, synthesis from analysis, and qualitative from quantitative reasoning.
+They practice self-awareness and employ evidence and reason as foundations of inquiry.

-Students travel the world in literature to explore ideas, passions, and the lives of people in other times and places.
+Students travel the world of literature to explore ideas, passions, and lives of people in other times and places.
 Discussions focus on viewpoints and aims of characters, narrative techniques, cultural contexts, and intentionality in reading and writing.
 Students refine their ability to read closely and critically and to analyze literary texts using a variety of academic approaches.
 They learn both how to construct analytical arguments about literary themes and how this skill can be transferred to other professional situations.
-Prerequisite: GNED-3210.

 Introduces students to the historic and cultural origins of contemporary conflicts and the attitudes and institutions that perpetuate them.
 They learn methods of research that can effectively address the issues and questions that arise in conflict situations.
-Students learn how to pose productive questions, formulate hypotheses, design logical and effective research strategies, address issues of reliability and validity, and observe ethical protocols.
+Students learn how to pose productive questions, formulate hypotheses, design logical and effective research strategies, address issues of bias, reliability, and validity, and observe ethical protocols.
 They each conduct and compose a modest research project and make an oral presentation according to professional standards.
-Prerequisite: GNED-3250.

 This course focuses on understanding differences between cultures and civilizations, including how both evolve from specific environmental conditions, and are shaped to address local challenges.
 This course examines the religious, economic, and political systems in such foundational zones as ancient Egypt and Mesopotamia, India and China, and Greece and Rome.